-NOTE: The Mortgage Buydown portion of the HBA program can only become operational upon further confirmation from HUD of the eligible activity.
-PRDOH has submitted a waiver request to HUD and waits for approval.
+&lt;sup>14 NOTE: The Mortgage Buydown portion of the HBA program can only become operational upon further confirmation from HUD of the eligible activity.
+PRDOH is in communication and working with HUD to determine eligible avenues to accomplish the objective of this activity.